 Proximate composition

 Colocasia esculenta (85.63%) and Jatropha aconitifolia (82.20%) both had high moisture contents that were consistent with reports in the literature.
 Water is a major component of fruits and vegetables, according to Umerah et al [14], who reported that the moisture content of the Ficus capansis vegetable was 43.28%.
-In order to keep the body's acid-base balance in check, water is crucial.
+To keep the body's acid-base balance in check, water is crucial.
 Water hydrolyzes the body and aids in the elimination of waste products through the skin, bowels, and urine.

 The protein content of the vegetable is of interest as it could improve the protein pool of complementary food if the leaves are used as an ingredient for formulation.
-The crude protein level for Colocasia esculenta (4.52%) was comparable to the protein value 6.11% and 6.01% observed by Umerah et al.[14] and [2]on Ficus capensis and Moringa oleifera leaves.
-Asouzu and Umerah [15] observed the Protein contents of Jatropha curcas leaves (3.24%).
+The crude protein level for Colocasia esculenta (4.52%) was comparable to the protein values 6.11% and 6.01% observed by Umerah et al [14] and [2]on Ficus capensis and Moringa oleifera leaves.
+Asouzu and Umerah [15] observed the protein contents of Jatropha curcas leaves (3.24%).
 The ash content of Jatropha aconitifolia leaves (1.73%) was in line with the value obtained by USDA [16] (2.2%) on chaya leaves.
-Udofia [17] observed that the ash content of fresh water leaves and editan leaves were 1.10 and 2.0%.
+Udofia [17] observed that the ash content of freshwater leaves and editan leaves were 1.10 and 2.0%.

 The low-fat content of Colocasia esculenta (0.98%) and Jatropha aconitifolia (0.47%) leaves were not a surprise.
 Umerah et al. [2] noted that vegetables are known to contain traces or no fat to maintain membrane integrity.
 This observation is in line with Oguntona [18].
 Colocasia esculenta low crude fiber content (3.53%) was comparable to Steve [19]'s observation of the same vegetable at 3.4%, while Jatropha aconitifolia crude fiber percentage (1.77%) was comparable to USDA [16]'s observation of chaya leaves.
 For quick bowel movement, fiber is crucial.
-On the other hand, the lower value is advantageous for the formulation of low-fibre infant formula to enable the consumption of more by newborns and children.
-Due to their limited stomach capacity,
+On the other hand, the lower value is advantageous for the formulation of low-fiber infant formula to enable the consumption of more by newborns and children.
+Due to their limited stomach capacity.

 Micronutrient composition

 Table 3 shows the micronutrient content of the samples.
-The high B-carotene content of Colocasia esculenta (20.78µg/g) and Jatropha aconitifolia (41.29 µg/g) were not a surprise.
-This is because yellow and green colour of vegetables are as a result of carotenoid pigment which is a precursor of Vitamin A. According to Udofia [17], fresh green vegetables eaten in AkwaIbom and Taraba State had more micronutrient content than the same vegetables that had been dried in the sun or the shade.
-These leaves' beta carotene content is crucial, particularly in areas where there is a vitamin A deficit.
+The high B-carotene content of Colocasia esculenta (20.78µg/g) and Jatropha aconitifolia (41.29 µg/g) was not a surprise.
+This is because the yellow and green color of vegetables is as a result of carotenoid pigment which is a precursor of Vitamin A. According to Udofia [17], fresh green vegetables eaten in AkwaIbom and Taraba State had more micronutrient content than the same vegetables that had been dried in the sun or the shade.
+These leaves beta-carotene content is crucial, particularly in areas where there is a vitamin A deficit.
 Jatropha aconitifolia had a high ascorbic acid concentration (1316.3 mg/100 g), which was consistent with the value (400 RE) noted by Umerah et al. on the same leaves [14].
 If the vegetable is eaten alongside foods that contain non-heme iron, the high ascorbate value may be beneficial for iron absorption.
 Ascorbic acid is necessary for healthy iron and calcium absorption as well as connective tissue.